ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 I returned to my CBT exercise quite a bit that weekend, and it calmed me down, but only so much.

 I wanted answers.
-# Pt I Chapter 11 - Final week at Weber-Aufderhar, 3/13/2022
+# Pt I Chapter 11 - Final week at Runolfsdottir Group, 3/13/2022

 > Michael narrating: if it looks like you're about to get into a fight that could get you killed, try starting another one.